-If a student causes frequent disruptions or flagrantly disregards JCA standards, rules and regulations, the student may be placed on probation by a Dean for a designated period of time.
-A student on disciplinary probation will not be allowed to participate in/attend JCA extracurricular activities, on or off campus.
-Students will be warned, if possible, that probation is imminent.
-A student officially placed on probation will be personally notified and parents will be notified via letter and/or telephone call.
-A student on probation may attend all classes, knowing that further serious disregard for school rules will result in a Faculty Discipline Board hearing.
+- Students who cause frequent disruptions or flagrantly disregard JCA standards, rules and regulations may be placed on probation by the Dean for a designated period of time. - Parents/Guardians will be notified of probation. - A student on disciplinary probation will not be allowed to participate in/attend JCA extracurricular activities, on or off campus including athletics. - Further disregard for school rules will result in a Faculty Discipline Board hearing.